Art

 Country Swing Dance

 As aforementioned, the swing dance has been adapted in various ways to a variety of music forms.
 One popular swing variation is the country swing dance.
 When it comes to how to swing dance in the country variation, you’ll learn to incorporate more twists, turns and other fun moves as you dance with your partner.
-Read further to learn how to swing dance the country swing dance.
+Elements of swing dance can be found in contemporary dance, so you could give that a try too!

 Country Swing Dance Moves